mahmoudferaas/IssueTracker/README.md

 Terkwaz.IssueTracker
-- After you clone repo you need to make "Terkwaz.IssueTracker.Presentation" as startup project and make "Terkwaz.IssueTracker.Persistence" as Default Project in package manager console and then add-migration and update-datebase.
+- After you clone repo you need to make "Terkwaz.IssueTracker.Presentation" as startup project and make "Terkwaz.IssueTracker.Persistence" as Default Project in package manager console and then add-migration and update-datebase. if app not apen swagger after run please add "/swagger" to url.